Fremantle Stuff > people >

 One of the first doctors in the colony, Milligan, was also one of the first two people to have a street named after him, along with Frederick Irwin, the first military commander.

-The main article which follows was written by Cyril Bryan in 1938 and may contain inaccuracies - for example regarding which ship Milligan arrived on.
+The main article which follows was written by Cyril Bryan in 1938 and may contain inaccuracies - mainly regarding when and on which ship Milligan arrived on.
 See the notes below the article.

 MILLIGAN of Milligan-street was that Assistant Surgeon William Lane Milligan, regimental doctor to the 63rd regiment, who came to Western Australia with Governor Stirling in 1829 and was the original holder of two blocks of land on the south side of St. George's-terrace, opposite Milligan-street.
 Originally Milligan-street was continued across St. George's-terrace to the river, so that Dr. Milligan's land was on the street alignment, hence the name given to the street by Governor Stirling.
 At a subsequent date the southern portion of Milligan street from St. George's-terrace to the river was, like the same portion of Pier-street, de-roaded (as Americans would put it) and sold to the Anglican Bishop of Perth.